TritonDataCenter/sdc-vmapi/docs/index.md

 migration watch endpoint to show progress information for the running migration action.

+After performing a migration switch (or full automatic migration), if everything is working in the newly migrated instance you can then use the migration *finalize* action, which will remove the original (now hidden) source instance and complete the migration process, else if the new instance is not working correctly, you can perform a migration *rollback* action, which will reinstate the original source instance and delete the migration target instance, reverting to the state of the instance before the migration switch action.

 User migrations are disabled by default, but that can be changed globally by setting the VMAPI/SAPI user_migration_allowed setting to true, or changed on a per-instance basis by updating